mbuihuynh/ResearchPlan2ndyear/LLM/course/readme.md

 Problem: treating each problem in NLP as text-to-text task => Author proposed the framework as Text-to-Text Transfer Transformation.

 AlexaTM 20B: Few-shot Learning Using a Large-Scale Multilingual Seq2Seq Model

+### c.
+Decoder-only models

+Language Models are Few-Shot Learners (GPT-3)
+- Problems: (1) dataset labels for new tasks rather limit the applicability of language models + (2) scaled of training data vs. expressiveness of model vs narrowness of the training distribution + (3) human do not require large supervised datasets to learn most language tasks = means human to perform a new task with reasonable dataset.